The Winterthur Library

 BIOGRAPHICAL STATEMENT

-William J. Latta married Kitty Nigh Bingham on October 23, 1884.
-They had five children: Margaret Douglas, William, Jr., Katherine, Mary, and Rachel Whitehill.
+William J. Latta married Kitty Nigh (Catherine Nigh) Bingham (1852-1929; daughter of Thomas Bingham) on October 23, 1884.
+They had five children: Margaret Douglas (later Mrs. W. Griffith Gribbel), William James, Jr. (1888-1958), Katherine, Mary (later Mrs. Dozier Finley), and Rachel Whitehill (later Mrs. Harry A. Franck).
 The family lived at 430 West Moreland Ave., in the Chestnut Hill area of Philadelphia, in a home known as "Grey Arches."
-For periods of time, William and Kitty Lattas' unmarried sisters, Elizabeth Bingham, Mary Virginia Bingham, and Margaret Douglas Wilson Latta, resided with the family.
+For periods of time, William and Kitty Latta’s unmarried sisters, Elizabeth Bingham, Mary Virginia Bingham, and Margaret Douglas Wilson Latta, resided with the family.
 "Grey Arches" remained in the possession of the family until 1958 when it was torn down.
 The Lattas also had a summer home in Rockport, Maine, called "White Cedars."

 SCOPE AND CONTENT

 The railroad passes were for baggage, transportation and telegraph privileges.
 This collection also includes catalogs from the sale of William J. Latta's collection of Napoleoniana, held in 1913 at the Anderson Galleries in New York City.
 His collection included letters, bronzes, portraits, caricatures, mezzotints, memoirs and other documents.
 The catalog of William J. Latta’s library is arranged by title, and includes the author, publisher, date of publication, the number of volumes, the size of the book, the year purchased, and if illustrated, the artist’s name and the number of illustrations.
-The cataloged was last added to in 1883 and does not include Napoleon-related materials.
+The cataloged was last added to in the 1880s and does not include Napoleon-related materials.
+Some materials shed light on William J. Latta’s career after his retirement from the Pennsylvania Railroad.

 ORGANIZATION

-The collection is divided into three series: I. Bills and documents relating to “Grey Arches”; II.
+The collection is divided into three series: I. Bills and blue prints and documents relating to “Grey Arches”; II.
 William J. Latta Papers and Memorabilia; and III.
 Latta family papers.

 Series I is found in Boxes 1 and 2 and Map Case 6, Drawers 2 and 3.
-Series II is in Boxes 2 and 3.
-Series III is in Boxes 3-5.
+Series II is in Boxes 2 and 3 and map case 6, drawer 2.
+Series III is in Boxes 4-5 and map case 6, drawer 2.

 PROVENANCE